Western American Art: History

-As the twentieth century came, with the development in cities and industries, the western area of American had comprehensive changes.
-The cowboys and buffalo had disappeared, the open range vanished as well.
+As the twentieth century came with the development in cities and industries, the western area of the U.S. faced comprehensive changes.
+The cowboys and buffalo had disappeared, and the open range vanished as well.
 The modern lifestyle was introduced to this area.
 Therefore, the subjects brought up by artists of the period were to recall the "Wild West".
-The inspiration stimulated artists of the West to reply for the changes.
 Thomas Moran, the painter of western vistas, created the last panoramic canvas of the region, Shoshone Falls on the Snake River.
-This painting expresses the will of protecting western natural resource, however, after Moran visited this fall, a project for irrigation ruined the river.
-With the influence of industrial development, the artistic works in early 20th century inherit the feature of the old century.
-Nevertheless, the arising of modernism and the Armory Show of 1913 promoted the following changes in the Western American Art.
+This painting expresses the will of protecting western natural resources; however, after Moran visited this fall, a project for irrigation ruined the river.
+With the influence of industrial development, the artistic works in early 20th century inheritd the features of the old century.
+Nevertheless, the arising of modernism and promoted the changes in the Western American Art.